aantron/ocaml.org/data/planet/szacchiroli/ocaml-batteries-included-110-is-in-debian-now.md

 Batteries Included 1.1.0</a></strong> to the Debian unstable archive; hopefully, it will quickly enter testing to be released with the next Debian stable release.
-This is the first release in Debian of the &quot;new generation&quot; of Batteries Included, which has followed a strict diet, and now has <a href="http://camomile.sourceforge.net/">Camomile</a> as its only external dependency.</p>
+This is the first release in Debian of the "new generation" of Batteries Included, which has followed a strict diet, and now has <a href="http://camomile.sourceforge.net/">Camomile</a> as its only external dependency.</p>
 <p>It took me a while to package it due to an intertwining